Close

 In addition to reducing friction, the authors suggest that reducing large default numbers for bets and requiring users to set time and spending limits at the beginning of a session could guide people to less risky play.
 They also suggest systems that utilize social pressure, for example a notification that is sent to friends and family if someone exceeds their set limits.
 These interventions are currently being tested and will be discussed in a future report.

-Citation: The Behavioural Insights Team (2019) Can behavioural insights be used to reduce isky play in online environments.
-Birmingham, UK: Gambling Commission.
-Available from http://www.reducinggamblingharms.org/asset-library/BIT-Report-Phase-1.pdf
+Citation: The Behavioural Insights Team.
+(2018).
+Can behavioural insights be used to reduce risky play in online environments?
+London, UK: The Behavioural Insights Team.
+Available from: https://www.begambleaware.org/sites/default/files/2020-12/gambleaware-phase-iii-report_updated-v1.pdf

 Keywords: behavioural tracking ; online gambling ; qualitative ; responsible gambling ; responsible gambling resources